AnikRoy1997/CausalRLforJCAS/README.md

 # Causally-aware Reinforcement Learning for Joint Communication and Sensing

-This repo contains the source code for the implementation of Causally-aware Reinforcement Learning for Joint Communication and Sensing.
+This repo contains the source codes of our work titled ["Causally-Aware Reinforcement Learning for Joint Communication and Sensing"](https://ieeexplore.ieee.org/abstract/document/10971373).

 ## Installation instructions
 All experiments are done on Python 3.8.8.
 You will need dependencies for PyTorch and CUDA-enabled GPU.
 THe code _may_ run on CPU but the will be slow.
 To install the dependencies, first set up an environment and then run the following command